nitzanlab/AnnoTransfer/README.md

 New datasets should be added to the same folder and follow the same convention.
 Any extra function can be incorporated as well in the dataset's .py file - PBMC allows to filter by sick and healthy patients for one via the `filter_by_health` func.
+## Parallel Run
+Parallel run can conviniently be executed using a single shell script `Parallel_run/tasker_and_dispatcher.sh`.
+It consists of two stages exaplained below.
+1. Creating the tasks that should be preformed.

+Implemented in `Parallel_run/tasker.py` and has two parts:
+1.1.
+The dataset is annotated with the easy, ambiguous and hard to learn using the `annotate` func in the `Scripts/annotability_automations.py`.
+This process can be several hours long for a dataset the size of PBMC CVID, even only for healthy patients, so the annoated vestion will be saved for future runs as `<dataset_name>_annotated.h5ad`.
+Any time `annotate` is called, it will first look for the annotated version to save time.

+1.2.
+Creating a csv where each row is a single composition (i.e. easy 10%, ambigious 80%, hard 10%) that should be trained and tested.
+These are the 'tasks'.
+The csv's name is defined as an enviornment variable.
+The function implementing this is `create_comps_for_workers` under `Scripts/annotability_automations.py`.

+2. Submitting workers to execute each of the tasks in csv.
+The dispatcher calling the wotker can be found in `Parallel_run/tasker_and_dispatcher.sh`.
+And the script each such worker executes is implemented in `Parallel_run/worker_script.py`.